leonardobesen/rubrik-log-backup-status/README.md

 # rubrik-log-backup-status
-A Python script that get Log Backup status for all object on each Rubrik Cluster on the enviroment.
+A Python script that get a snapshot of Log Backup status for all object on each Rubrik Cluster on the enviroment.

 ## Dependencies

 This projects requires the following libraries to work:
 - `rubrik_cdm`
-- `pandas` (If you want to send Excel reports through email)
+- `pandas`
+- `openpyxl`

 ## How to use it.